terraland-code/tland-token/contracts/tland-token/README.md

 Implements:

 - [x] CW20 Base
-- [x] Mintable extension
 - [x] Allowances extension

 ## Running this contract

 You will need Rust 1.44.1+ with `wasm32-unknown-unknown` target installed.

 You can run unit tests on this via:

 `cargo test`